DataKit API¶

 platform |

-The type of application, optional values web/miniapp/android/ios , default web |
+The type of the application.
+Optional values are web/miniapp/android/ios , and the default is web |

 string |